pol-sb/simul-protein-small-molecule/README.md

 ## About <a name = "about"></a>

-This is small modification to giulio's scripts to add the capacity to introduce small molecules to the system and study their effects on the protein separation.
+Scripts for the simulation of proteins with the capacity of introducing small molecules to the system and study their effects on protein separation.

-==WIP==

-TODO: EXPAND THIS

 ## Getting Started <a name = "getting_started"></a>